-14. Transportation Find help with answering transportation questions a.
+- 14. Transportation Find help with answering transportation questions - a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.

-N Canyon View PR NE provides access to the site.
+Webber Canyon Rd and Badger Rd provide access to the site.